Relative-partitioned index theorem: Some constructions in coarse index theory

-Our strategy to prove this theorem is reducing the general case to product case and then proving the product case.
+\end{thm} This theorem is actually true for $h$ a $W$-coarse map having $0$ as a regular value and $h^{-1}(0)=N$. strategy to prove this theorem is reducing the general case to product case and then proving the product case.
 In reducing to product case we follow the approach of \cite{SchickZadeh-Large}, while to prove the product case we follow the approach of \cite{siegel2012mayer}.